Kumquats or Cumquats?

 Vanilla beans are the fruit of the Vanilla orchid, a tropical plant that produces long green-yellow seed pods.
 The pods are picked while unripe and are cured until they are dark brown.
-To use an Vanilla pod, split it in two lengthwise and scrape out the seeds.
+To use a Vanilla pod, split it in two lengthwise and scrape out the seeds.
 Use the seeds in your recipe, but do not discard the pod.
 It can be used to add more flavour, or indeed seeped in alcohol to make a very flavoursome (and alcoholic) drink.

 The seeds of the vanilla pod are very very small and black.
 You will see them in your dish, and I hope you don’t mind this.
 I think it adds a real visual appeal.
-I just LOVE vanilla icecream made with vanilla bean.
+I just adore vanilla icecream made with vanilla bean.
 Dotted with the tiny seeds.

 For more information on Vanilla see the Vanilla Company.
 And here to see how to make vanilla sugar, and also vanilla essence with vodka!
 Personally, I like The Traveler’s Lunchbox’s approach which uses any alcohol over 40% proof.
 A great post.

 But I digress… Back to cumquats and jam…

 This jam is DIVINE.
 There is no other word for it.
 Get out your jam making equipment, beg, steal or borrow some cumquats, and set to work.